jkubajek/News_Selector/README.md

 Presentation describing the whole pipeline can be found in [docs](https://jkubajek.github.io/News_Selector/News_Selector.pdf).

+On [GitHub Pages](https://jkubajek.github.io/News_Selector/index.html) there is the page with the summary of the 2019 in Polish media, created with the use of this model.

 An an example of daily report for 9th December 2019 is present on [GitHub Pages](https://jkubajek.github.io/News_Selector/daily_report_2019_12_09).

 In addition, there is the [report](https://jkubajek.github.io/News_Selector/BBC_2019_12_01-09) for BBC articles published between 1st and 9th December 2019.